iballi2017/custom_form_without_bootstrap/README.md

 # custom_form_without_bootstrap

 I always have problems editing bootstrap form template components e.g text-inputs, checkboxes and radio buttons.
-So I decided to create a my own custom form components I would always look back on when the need arise.
+So I decided to create my own custom form components I would always look back on when the need arise.

 This is a custom form template.